-Both the Chechens and Ingush share the belief that a "common gene" remains in the blood only until the seventh generation.
-After seven generations young people can intermarry.
-That is why it is very important for a Wajnakh man to know his seven male forefathers.
-Many of the Chechen and Ingush teip members can trace their teip genealogies 16-17 forefathers back, thus, clearly they can marry their teip members.
-This is seen as another factor in teip disintegration, a 'clan is not a clan when they marry inside it'.
-Idris Abadiev, a businessman-activist of one of the largest Ingush teips, the Evloevs, told me that he sponsored a Congresses of his teip exactly in order for people inside his teip not to intramarry, because this led to the disintegration of the teip.
+Both Chechens and Ingush share a belief that a common gene remains in blood only until the seventh generation.
+After seven generations young people can marry.
+That is why it is very important for a Vajnakh man to know his seven male forefathers.
+Many of the Chechen and Ingush teip members can trace their teip genealogies to 16-17 forefathers, thus, clearly they can marry their teip members.
+This is seen as another factor of teip disintegration, a 'clan is not clan when they marry inside'.
+Idris Abadiev, a businessman-activist of one of the largest Ingush teips of Evloevs told me that he sponsored Congresses of his teip exactly in order for people inside his teip not to intramarry, because this led to disintegration of the teip.

-Sometimes the same Ingush 'familiya'[here surname] can appear in more than one teip (eg. Tochiev, Sampiev, Keligov), but this is quite rare.
-In the Ingush case, knowing the place of origin one can pinpoint the teip belonging with almost full certainty.
+Sometimes the same Ingush 'familiya'/here last name/ can appear in more than one teip (eg. Tochievs, Sampievs, Keligovs), but this is quite rare.
+In the Ingush case, knowing the place of origin one can predict the teip belonging with almost 100% certainty.
 Thus, analyzing clanship profiles of Ingush politicians is easy.